-At Moravian College, fire safety is a campus wide priority, and we benefit from a strong partnership with the Bethlehem Fire Department.
+At Moravian University, fire safety is a campus wide priority, and we benefit from a strong partnership with the Bethlehem Fire Department.

 Some years ago, the City of Bethlehem adopted a fire code which requires a fire department response to every fire alarm received by campus police, including those in all residential, academic and office buildings.